tcjdesign/dockerfiles/ftb-infinity/README.md

 Fastcraft is enabled in this pack by default.

 Running ftb-infinity:
-docker run -d --name=[container name] -p 25565:25565 -v [path to data location on host]:/opt/minecraft jonasbonno/ftb-infinity
+docker run -d -p 25565:25565 -v [path to data location on host]:/opt/minecraft jonasbonno/ftb-infinity

+The first time server stars it creates the server.properties file with default settings and spawns "world".
+Feel free to modify to your preferences.

+To change the server.properties file:
+- Stop the container.
+- Modify server.properties in your directory.
+Use sudo if permission errors.
+- If you changed the servernavne.
+Delete "world" folder to save same space.